Botswana Safari: Okavango Delta, Chobe & Victoria Falls

 About This Tour

-The adventure begins with a drive to the Tuli Block to camp along the Limpopo River, offering immediate elephant sightings.
+The adventure begins with a drive to the Tuli Block to camp along the Limpopo River, offering immediate elephant sightings on this Botswana wildlife safari.
 The route then leads through Francistown to Nxai Pan National Park, part of the Makgadikgadi Pans, where travellers visit the 'Magnificent 7' baobab trees and observe predators at local waterholes.

-Progressing into the Okavango Delta region, the tour stops in Maun for optional scenic flights before heading into the Moremi Game Reserve and Khwai area for intensive 'Big Five' game drives.
+Progressing into the Okavango Delta region, this Okavango Delta tour stops in Maun before heading into the Moremi Game Reserve and Khwai area for intensive 'Big Five' game drives.
 After navigating the sandy tracks of Savuti, renowned for its lions and hyenas, the journey concludes with a unique stay at Elephant Sands, where elephants drink just meters from the lodge.
-The tour finishes with a final riverside stay at Kwa-Nokeng before returning to Johannesburg.

 Tour Highlights

-- Victoria Falls Excursion: During a two-night stay in Kasane, take a day trip across the border into Zimbabwe to witness the spectacular Victoria Falls
+- Victoria Falls Excursion: During a two-night stay in Kasane, take a day trip to witness one of Africa's most iconic natural wonders, a highlight of any Botswana safari with Victoria Falls.

-- Okavango Delta Gateway: After a stop in Maun, take an optional one-hour scenic flight for a panoramic view of the Delta's unique ecosystem
+- Okavango Delta Gateway: After a stop in Maun, take an optional scenic flight over the Delta, a breathtaking perspective on this unique ecosystem and a key feature of any Okavango Delta safari.

 BOTSWANA THE ULTIMATE BUSH SAFARI TOUR HIGHLIGHTS